ysimonx/mtls-generator/README.md

 > bash ./generate_certificates.sh

-generates CA, Server and Client keys and PEM Certificates
+generates CA, Server and Client Keys and PEM Certificates

+# Give it a try with an API Rest server

 > npm i fastify

 > node server.js

 provide a fastify node js

+# Test a connection with CURL

 > bash ./test_curl.sh